-On the first day of the audit after the entrance conference, the Auditor toured the physical plant while the Associate began interviewing inmates.
-It was requested that when the Auditor paused to speak to an inmate or staff, that the staff on the tour please step away so the conversation may remain private.
+On the first day of the audit, after the entrance conference, the Auditor toured the physical plant while the Associate began interviewing inmates.
+It was requested that when the Auditor paused to speak to an inmate or staff, that staff on the tour please step away so the conversation may remain private.
 This request was well respected.

-During the tour, the Auditor observed the location of video monitoring cameras inside and outside of the facility.
+During the tour, the Auditor observed the location of video monitoring cameras around the facility, to include outside areas.
 The cameras are monitored 24 hours a day.
-None of the cameras field of view includes the toilet and shower areas.
-The Auditor noted that shower and toilet areas allow inmates to shower ensuring some level of their privacy from staff direct viewing.
-The Auditor observed the locations of grievance boxes and discussed how often the grievanceswere collected.
-Inmate phones were checked to ensure they were working and had a dial tone.
-The inmate's risk screenings starts with the intake officer and are completed by the facility PREA Compliance Manager.
+None of the cameras fieldsallows thecontrol room officer (s)to have direct viewing of inmates using the toilet and/or showers.
+The shower and toilet areas allow inmates to shower while ensuring some level of privacy from staff direct viewing.
+The Auditor observed location of grievance boxes and discussed how often the grievances were collected.
+Inmate's phones were checked to ensure they were working and hada dial tone.
+The inmate's risk screenings start with the intake officer and are completed by Program Staff.
 The Auditor was provided unimpeded access to all parts of the facility and all secure rooms and storage areas in the facility.

-The Auditor had sufficient opportunity to view inmate - staff interaction.
-There was also ample time to observe the nature and quality of inmate supervision throughout the on-site audit process; and in all instances the Auditor observed appropriate respect on the part of both inmates and staff.
+The Auditor had sufficient opportunity to view inmate and staff interaction.
+There was also ample time to observe the nature and quality of inmate supervision throughout the on-site audit process, and in all instances the Auditor observed appropriate respect on the part of both inmates and staff.